What Estate Planning Documents Do I Need?

 Everyone should have a will, and if you have minor children, it is even more critical that you have one, as it provides for who will take care of them if you and your spouse die.
 Drafting a will is one of the most basic things a person can do to ensure that his or her estate goes where he or she wants it to go.
 It also designates who will administer the will, and courts give priority to person(s) named in the will.

-In Massachusetts, if a person dies without a will (intestate), that person’s estate will pass according to a statutory scheme.
-This statutory disposition may be inconsistent with a person’s wishes, but with a will, you can customize your provisions so that what you have goes to exactly whom you want it to, and in quantities that you determine, not the Commonwealth.
+In Massachusetts and New Hampshire, if a person dies without a will (intestate), that person’s estate will pass according to a statutory scheme.
+This statutory disposition may be inconsistent with a person’s wishes, but with a will, you can customize your provisions so that what you have goes to exactly whom you want it to, and in quantities that you determine, not distant relatives or the Commonwealth.

 There are several reasons to have a trust, but not everyone needs a trust.
 Revocable (living) trusts take property out of the probate estate, allowing for a smoother transition upon your death and the avoidance of probate.
 This is especially important in New Hampshire, where probate administration usually requires the executor to furnish a bond.
-Because they are not recorded, they also take your property out of the public records, giving you some privacy over your estate.
+Because they are not recorded, trusts also take your property out of the public records, giving you some privacy over your estate.
 Revocable trusts also govern how your children or other beneficiaries will receive their inheritances, according to terms that you choose.